 Visas for Vietnam

 15 days is barely enough to enjoy all that Vietnam has to offer.
-Three weeks is a probably a better time-frame to see the whole country.
-If you are coming for a longer period, you could fly to Phu Quoc Island (30 days visa-free), go on to a neighbouring country (ie Cambodia), and then you can fly back to Vietnam mainland at a later date where you will be eligible for a further 15 day visa waiver.
-Alternatively, you can apply for a regular tourist visa or e-visa before coming over.
+Three or four weeks is a probably a better time-frame to see the whole country.
+And if you have longer to travel, the 45-day limit gives you the freedom to explore the mainland from north to south and the chance to fly on to Phu Quoc Island too.
+Alternatively, you can apply for a regular tourist visa or e-visa before coming over if you want to stay for a longer period.

 Weather in Vietnam